 - Accuracy

 - Voter privacy

 - Resistant to fraud

 - Resistant to error

 - Resistant to information leakage

 - Usable by voters

 - Usable by handicapped voters

+- Auditability and recountability

 - More...

 Process versus Technology

 - Some precautions are enforced by mechanisms - Others are done by process - Example: limits on how many ballots can be printed - What is the right tradeoff?